Before the war

 Brigadier General Joseph Johnston appointed Ashby lieutenant colonel of the 7th Virginia Cavalry on July 23rd, 1861.
-Ashby exercised command of half the regiment due to the illness of its colonel, Angus Macdonald, and after Macdonald retired in February of 1862 Ashby was promoted to colonel the following month.
+Ashby exercised command of half the regiment due to the illness of its colonel, Angus Macdonald, and after Macdonald retired Ashby was promoted to colonel.

 The glamor and easy discipline of Ashby’s cavalry attracted many recruits, and soon his command included 27 companies, almost three times the size of a normal regiment.
-Jackson tried to reduce his command by transfering away some of the excess comppanies, but backed down when Ashby threatened to resign.
+Jackson tried to reduce his command by transferring away some of the excess companies, but backed down when Ashby threatened to resign.

 The lack of discipline among Ashby’s men combined with his lack of formal military training that caused Jackson to resist and then withold Ashby’s promotion to brigadier general.
 It finally came through on May 23, and Ashby celebrated in a ceremony at the Taylor Hotel in Winchester, Virginia.
 However, the promotion had not yet been ratified by Congress, and never would be.
 Technically, Ashby was still a colonel.